Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-03.md

   if (isDev) {
     // Open the DevTools.
     // BrowserWindow.addDevToolsExtension('<location to your react chrome extension>');
+    // Open Chrome web inspector for debug and development
     // mainWindow.webContents.openDevTools();
   }
   mainWindow.on('closed', () => mainWindow = null);